 What are AirTags?

 AirTags are battery operated, but unlike other Apple products, you will need to replace the battery every 12-18 months.
+You can’t charge them via USB.

 You can purchase additional accessories so that you can attach your AirTag to an item.
 These accessories include keyrings and holders.